stridecolossus/JOVE/docs/blog/part-4-models/render-loop.md

 }
 ```

-The subpass domain class is modified to include the list of dependencies:
+The subpass domain class is modified to include an index and the list of dependencies:

 ```java
 public class Subpass {